Gender Pay Gap Report 2019

 Quartiles are calculated by first listing the rates of pay for each employee across the business from lowest to highest, and then splitting that list into four equal-sized groups and then calculating the percentage of men and women in each of these groups.

-At Splash Damage, men are overrepresented in our studio’s best-paid jobs, and the proportion of women falls the further up the pale scale you go.
+At Splash Damage, men are over represented in our studio’s best-paid jobs, and the proportion of women falls the further up the pale scale you go.
+This is most extreme in the Upper Quartile, due to there being just four women in this segment.

 3. MEAN & MEDIAN PAY GAPS